vandehoekencitizens/kris-tracker/README.md

-Gemini said
-Here is a comprehensive README.md designed for your repository.
-It includes clear setup instructions, the feature list, and a copy-paste ready structure.

 ✈️ KrisTracker Pro: Singapore Airlines Live Operations Dashboard KrisTracker Pro is a high-fidelity flight tracking and manifest visualization tool built for Singapore Airlines (SIA) operations.
 It fuses official SIA API data with AirLabs global telemetry to provide a unified "Flightradar24-style" experience, complete with aircraft imagery, live trails, and Changi Airport wayfinding.